-- We do not provide care for children, who are unwell, e.g. have a temperature, or sickness and diarrhoea, or who have an infectious disease - .• Children with head lice are not excluded, but must be treated to remedy the condition. - Parents are notified if there is a case of head lice in the school. - HIV (Human Immunodeficiency Virus) may affect children or families attending the school.
+- We do not provide care for children, who are unwell, e.g. have a temperature, or sickness and diarrhoea, or who have an infectious disease - .• Children with head lice are not excluded, but must be treated to remedy the condition. - HIV (Human Immunodeficiency Virus) may affect children or families attending the school.
 Staff may or may not be informed about it. - Children or families are not excluded because of HIV status. - Good hygiene practice concerning the clearing of any spilled bodily fluids is carried out at all times by the Health and Safety Coordinator and the Emergency First Aiders.
 Treatment of injuries Following an accident, the First Aider is to take charge of the first aid administration/emergency treatment commensurate with their training.
 Following their assessment of the injured person, they are to administer appropriate first aid and make a balanced judgement as to whether there is a requirement to call an ambulance.
 The First Aider should call an ambulance on the following occasions: - In the event of a significant injury or head injury - If bleeding cannot be controlled - In the event of a period of unconsciousness - Whenever a fracture or break is suspected - Whenever the first aider is unsure of the severity of the injuries